Dharma & Greg

-Dharma & Greg is an American television sitcom that originally aired on ABC from September 24, 1997, until April 30, 2002, for 119 episodes over five seasons.
+Dharma & Greg is an American television sitcom that originally aired on ABC for five seasons from September 24, 1997, to April 30, 2002, with a total of 119 episodes.

 The show starred Jenna Elfman and Thomas Gibson as Dharma and Greg Montgomery, a couple who married on their first date despite being polar opposites.
-The series was co-produced by Chuck Lorre Productions, More-Medavoy Productions and 4 to 6 Foot Productions in association with 20th Century Fox Television for ABC.
+The series was co-produced by Chuck Lorre Productions, More-Medavoy Productions and 4 to 6 Foot Productions (seasons 1-2 only) in association with 20th Century Fox Television.
 The show's theme song was written and performed by composer Dennis C. Brown.

 Created by executive producers Dottie Dartland and Chuck Lorre, the comedy took much of its inspiration from culture-clash "fish out of water" situations.
 The show earned eight Golden Globe nominations, six Emmy Award nominations, and six Satellite Award nominations.
 Elfman earned a Golden Globe in 1999 for Best Actress.

 Show summary

 Free-spirited yoga instructor/dog trainer Dharma Finkelstein and straight-laced lawyer Greg Montgomery marry on their first date despite being complete opposites.
 Their conflicting views lead to comical situations.
-Ivy League Greg was raised by wealthy, conservative parents.
+Greg is an Ivy League graduate who was raised by wealthy, conservative parents.
 After graduation from Harvard and Stanford, he went to work with the U.S. Attorney's Office as a federal prosecutor in San Francisco.
 He then meets Dharma, who was raised by hippie parents.
 They fall in love immediately and elope.
 Despite being totally different, their parents eventually learn to tolerate each other.